SapphireDb/SapphireDb/DemoClient/projects/ng-realtime-database/Readme.md

 new WherePrefilter(propertyName, comparison, compareValue);
 ```

-Example: Only take vales with username test
+Example: Only take values with username test
 ```js
 new WherePrefilter('username', '==', 'test');
 ```